jeffxguo/Concert-with-Friends/README.md

 ## Project Description

+As the world is gradually recovering from the pandemic, more and more live concerts are finally coming back!
+Wanna go to your favourite artist's live show but don't have a buddy?
+We got you covered!
 Concert with Friends is a web application that helps you find new friends to go to a concert with.
-Find concerts nearby you on the map or filtered from a list and join its group to start meeting new people.
+Find concerts nearby you on the map or filtered from a list and join its group to start meeting new people!

 ### Who is it for?